Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 ### Setting up the license

-You may obtain either an evaluation license or commercial license at: https://developer.wacom.com/en-us/developer-dashboard/license-keys.
+You may obtain either an evaluation license or a commercial license at: https://developer.wacom.com/en-us/developer-dashboard/license-keys.

 An evaluation license is also available here: